-Acura MDX years to avoid — most common problems
+Best and worst Acura MDX years — which to avoid

 Most common Acura MDX problems